On the Robustness of Democratic Electoral Processes to Computational Propaganda: Introduction

-Our results are that, first, voter populations are more resilient against external opinion manipulations (i) if they have less polarized voter opinion distributions and (ii) if they are more open to different opinions, i.e. when voters interact with each other regardless of their difference in opinion.
-Second, applying our model to different electoral systems, we find that systems with proportional representativity are the most robust to external influences.
+Quite expectedly, we find that partisan population with significant biases towards one or few parties are resilient against opinion manipulation.
+This is so, because inverting the election outcome requires to change the opinion of large numbers of voters (see Supplementary Information).
+More interesting are unpartisan populations with no or only weak partisan bias, and we focus on this case here.
+Our results are that, first, voter populations are more resilient against external opinion manipulations (i) if they have less polarized voter opinion distributions and (ii) if they are more open to different opinions, i.e., when voters interact with each other regardless of their difference in opinion.
+Second, applying our model to different electoral systems, we find that systems with proportional representativity are the most robust to external influences, agreeing with the recent results of Raducha et al.~\cite{Rad23}.
 These results emphasize in particular the need to encourage public debates during political campaigns, to strengthen democratic processes.
 They further suggest to turn to systems where representatives are attributed proportionally to the votes received by each party, at the level of electoral units corresponding to several aggregated, formerly single-representative districts.

-It should be stressed right away that our model is not meant to predict, nor to quantitatively model democratic electoral processes, but rather to extract electoral trends that can be attributed to general social characteristics of voter populations or to specific electoral modes.
+It should be stressed right away that our model is not meant to predict, nor to quantitatively model democratic electoral processes, but rather to extract electoral trends that can be attributed to general social characteristics of voter populations or to specific electoral modalities.
 In that spirit, the model is qualitatively validated as it reproduces the observed volatility of the US House of Representatives elections from 2012 to 2020.
 We think this is quite remarkable, in particular given the notorious difficulty to validate results in computational social science~\cite{Fort2013,Burg2016,Galesic2019}.